keraton/Newman-Postman-CFP/Script.md

   - What we have seen :
      - BB
         - Proper test
+        - Not only test but also REST design,
+        - No it start to support GraphQL
   - Pros & Cons
     - XT
       - From our personal usage the pros are that we can easily use the collections we were already using within our team to perform some acceptance tests.
 The learning curve is small if you already know how to use Postman and Newman CLI is quite straightforward.
 So no new language to learn, writing your first end to end test will be quick.
 Community support is big, for example you can find reporters for a lot of languages.
       - Some minor cons.
 It is not possible to run multiple collections with one Newman run.
 Indeed we wanted to have a separate collection for each of our scenarios.
 In order to do that you will need multiple Newman command, wrap everything in a loop or perhaps contribute to the project.
 Credentials are not handled by either Postman or Newman so you will need a third party service to avoid delivering usernames/passwords.
   - Rate us : BB & XT

+## TO ADD if we have a time before conclusion
+- Show https://www.npmtrends.com/newman (for two years)
+-